kennyfrc/cami.js/README.md

 - Tagged Templates: Declarative templates with lit-html.
 Supports event handling, attribute binding, composability, caching, and expressions.
 - Store / State Management: When you have multiple islands, you can use a singleton store to share state between them, and it acts as a single source of truth for your application state.
 Redux DevTools compatible.
 - Easy Immutable Updates: Uses Immer under the hood, so you can update your state immutably without excessive boilerplate.

-## Key Anti-Features:

-No Build Steps, No Client-Side Router, No JSX, No Shadow DOM.
-We want you to build an MPA, with mainly HTML/CSS, returning HTML responses & not JSON.
-Then add islands of interactivity as needed.
+- Anti-Features: You can't be everything to everybody.
+So we made some hard choices: No Build Steps, No Client-Side Router, No JSX, No Shadow DOM.
+We want you to build an MPA, with mainly HTML/CSS, and return HTML responses instead of JSON.
+Then add interactivity as needed.

 ## Who is this for?